ashishvshenoy/storm-tweet-processor/README.md

 # Apache Storm Tweet Processor
-Multiple Apache Storm applications to process tweets
+Multiple Apache Storm applications to process tweets in both local mode and in a hadoop cluster.

 ## Twitter API